Kill List: Plot

 Jay insists they kill the archivist's associates.
 Gal drives them to the location of the creators of the videos, where Jay brutally murders all of them.
 Gal informs Jay that, from the archivist's safe, he took enough money to cover the contract money.
 The pair decide to abandon the contract and return home.
 When his cut hand becomes infected, Jay visits his regular doctor, only to find he has been replaced by another man who will only give him cryptic advice.

 Jay and Gal return to their client and offer to find replacements for the last hit.
 The client refuses and says that both hitmen and their families will be killed if they do not complete the contract.
 Shel takes their son Sam to the family's cottage for safekeeping while Jay and Gal go back to work.

 Their final mark, "The MP", is a Member of Parliament who lives in a mansion.
 While observing the house, the pair witness a strange ceremony in the woods that culminates in human sacrifice.
 Jay opens fire with an assault rifle, and the leader of the ceremony presents himself for Jay to execute.
 He kills the leader and several cultists before the remaining masked members chase the hitmen into an underground complex.
 They capture and disembowel Gal, forcing Jay to perform a mercy killing on him.
 Emerging from the tunnels, Jay flees to the family cottage and meets with Shel.
-When he goes outside, he finds their car tyres have been slashed and lit torches have been placed around the nearby field.
+When he goes outside, he finds their car tires have been slashed and lit torches have been placed around the nearby field.
 Jay attempts to locate their attackers, but he is knocked unconscious.
 Inside the cottage, Shel arms herself and shoots several invaders.

 Jay awakens in the field surrounded by the cultists, who strip him and place a mask over his face.
 He is confronted by his last victim, "The Hunchback", a masked and cloaked person armed with a knife.
 After a brutal knife fight, Jay triumphs, only to discover that the Hunchback was his wife with Sam strapped to her back.
 Shel laughs as they both die.
 The cultists applaud and remove their masks, revealing Fiona, the client, and the man from the doctor's office amongst their numbers.
 Jay is then crowned by the cultists.